 Jessica has a B.A. from Earlham College with a double major in Politics and International Studies and a minor in Middle Eastern Studies.
 She has volunteered with Save The Children in the Zaatari camp of Jordan, conducting interviews with families to evaluate their refugee status eligibility.
 Jessica also developed an independent initiative implemented with a team of Jordanian volunteers, which facilitated access to humanitarian aid for nearly 100 Syrian refugee families in northern Jordan.
 Having previously worked at the Parent/Professional Advocacy League, Jessica is currently employed by Experian Data Quality

 Rashin Khosravi moved to the United States in 2006 and received her Masters degree in International Relations from Suffolk University.
 She has a network of contacts in the Middle East from her time reporting in the region.
 She is conversational in Kurdish and Arabic, as well as fluent in Farsi.
-Rashin currently works at United Cerebral Palsy of MetroBoston, where she enjoys advocating for people with disabilities.
+Rashin currently works as an Assistant Director at United Cerebral Palsy of MetroBoston, where she enjoys advocating for people with disabilities.

 Development and Program Support

-Victoria Vautier was born and raised in Argentina.
-She graduated from Law School at Buenos Aires University in 2009.
+Victoria (Vicky) graduated from Law School at Buenos Aires University in 2009.
 During her senior year, Victoria worked as a paralegal at Borrajo, Sabato & Associates and was part of the Buenos Aires University Legal Aid program.
-After graduation, she worked at Mercer Argentina as a Health and Benefit Consultant.
-She has completed a Dual Masters degree program in Political Science and Public Administration at Suffolk University, with a concentration in International Relations and Nonprofit Administration.
+She has also worked at Mercer Argentina as a Health and Benefit Consultant.
+Vicky has a Dual Masters degree in Political Science and Public Administration from Suffolk University, with a concentration in International Relations and Nonprofit Administration.
 She also enjoys assisting nonprofits serving the immigrant and refugee community in Greater Boston.